mansuf/mangadex-downloader/docs/formats.md

 This is Comic Book Archive format.
 Comic Book Archive is a type of archive file for the purpose of sequential viewing of images, commonly for comic books. [wikipedia](https://en.wikipedia.org/wiki/Comic_book_archive)

+It has additional file (`ComicInfo.xml`) inside of .cbz file, useful for showing details of the manga (if an reader support it).

 This format was based of `zip` extension.

 ### Structure files